 Your stock 5-speed will bolt to the 2ZZ and work ok with no modification.
 The 2ZZ is normally paired with a 4.5:1 6-speed transmission with close ratios; this suits the 2ZZ’s peaky power band MUCH better and you’ll find it’s a lot more fun to drive.
 Upgrading to the 6-speed is obviously easiest at the time of the engine swap but if budget doesn’t allow for that you can always do it later.
 5- and 6-speed transmissions use the same mounts so shifting is the one critical thing to address.

 - Toyota MWR transmissions – choose from 3.9 , 4.3 and 4.5:1 final drives in these brand new affordable 6-speed transmissions which available with or without a TRD helical LSD.
 These transmissions come ready to install as long as they’re specified for MR2.

-- Used 2000-05 Celcia GTS or 03-06 Matrix/Corolla 2ZZ 6-speed transmission – get it from a trusted source; high mile or abused transmissions may have synchro issues.
+- Used 2000-05 Celcia GTS or 03-06 Matrix/Corolla 2ZZ 6-speed transmission – get it from a trusted source; these transmissions very frequently have synchro issues.
 If you get the transmission elsewhere you’ll need REVERSE BLOCKOUT and SHIFTER SHAFT (or this SHIFTER SHAFT if you have a 01-03 matrix/corolla trans)

 Your MR2 is an SMT model?
 You will need to CONVERT to manual transmission for the 2ZZ to work.